mgcooper/icemodel/icemodel/+icemodel/+forcing/+reconstruct/README.md

-  Shortwave overlap is screened by target-station TOA rather than proxy magnitude; fitted proxy corrections persist in the station plan for calibrated last-resort use, whether or not the candidate wins an admitted stratum, but zero-overlap corrections are ineligible for both competition and last resort.
+  Shortwave overlap is screened by target-station TOA rather than proxy magnitude; fitted proxy corrections persist in the station plan for calibrated last-resort use, whether or not the candidate is selected for an admitted stratum, but zero-overlap corrections are ineligible for both competition and last resort.
   `lwdEstimator` is
   the calibrated empirical lwd candidate.